“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Particularly aggressive dogs if not trained accordingly, become a grave problem when babies are around.
 The dogs do not behave well on leash and show hesitation in acting on commands.
 Therefore, if you sense that your Great Dane dog has a touch of aggression in its temperament correct its behavioral problem right now.

 - You can revise training by simply sitting on a couch or chair.
 Do not forget to have a lot of treats beside you.

 - Give the dog a treat when it acts on the command and ‘come’ to you.

 - Now tell it to ‘sit’.

 - The dog can have another treat as it follows ‘sit’ call.

 - Make some place for your Dane to settle in your feet or somewhere near you at your call.

 Discipline the Dane before introducing baby to the Great Dane dog

 After recalling basic obedience training spruce up your Dane’s behavior with disciplining the dog.
 The following commands are the integral part of this process.

-These disciplining session might prove to be most significant while interaction between the baby and the dog.
+These disciplining session might prove to be most significant in an interaction between the baby and the dog.
 The Great Dane dogs must be taught to leave when required.
 Basically the dogs do not know their options to react beside growling or things of the like.
-When you train your dog to leave it means you are furnishing the dog with another way to deal with an unwanted meeting.
+When you train your dog to leave it means you are furnishing the dog with another way to deal with any unwanted meeting.